CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions has developed, documented and disseminated to personnel a system and services acquisition policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained the CivicActions System and Services Acquisition (SA) Policy document that can be found in the CivicActions Github repository at <https://github.com/CivicActions/compliance-docs/>.

-##### LINCS

-The LINCS Technology Project complies with the Department of Education Handbook for Software Management and Acquisition Policy and Federal Acquisition Regulation (FAR) policies and procedures.
-The Department of Education, Office of the Chief Information Officer, Handbook for Information Assurance Security Policy, Information Assurance Program (Handbook OCIO-01) states that security requirements will be included in information system acquisition contracts based on an assessment of risk in accordance with FISMA requirements.
-The LINCS Technology Project will identify new threats/vulnerabilities and technologies that may require updating of solicitation documents.
-This is Agency common control.
-More data about implementation can be obtained from the Agency common control catalog.

 ### SA-2: Allocation Of Resources

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: allocation of resources.

-##### LINCS

-The LINCS System Owner is responsible for leading the annual budgeting process and for tracking organizational spending.
-The System Owner coordinates with the CivicActions Project Manager and CivicActions Security on at least monthly basis to track security priorities and spending patterns and determine financial requirements.
-The System Owner also coordinates the approval process for interim increases to the security budget, if required.
-This data is used to support the development of the annual budget.
-Security costs are included in Exhibit 53 in the Department's on-line electronic Capital Planning and Investment Control system (eCPIC) in order to provide adequate business case information for budget purposes.
-Security costs are represented across the life cycle in the business case (Exhibit 300) for major investments and (Exhibit 53) for non-major projects - LINCS is a non-major project.
-Security costs are summarized and listed as a line item on the Exhibit 53 in the budget submitted to Treasury.
-Costs for providing security at the infrastructure level are contained in the business cases for infrastructure supporting computing platforms, desktop processing, the network environment, and web capability.
-Since the Exhibit 53 includes projections for multiple fiscal years, its intention is to identify and anticipate security resources required.

 #### a